Goodka7/SOC/Winlogon/README.md

 # Winlogon Exploit Walkthrough

 In this project, I will walk through the analysis of a SOC alert, outlining typical steps I take to analyze and close alerts.
 The goal is to keep it straightforward and easy to understand, even for non-technical readers.
+For details on the SOC enviroment, please check out the [SOC Overview](https://github.com/Goodka7/SOC/blob/main/README.md)

 <div align="center">
 <img src="https://github.com/user-attachments/assets/fbf81965-b913-4d4a-9f0a-facd83b7ec56" width="900"><br>